Bret Schundler: Commissioner of Education

 On January 13, 2010, Governor-Elect Chris Christie announced that Schundler was his nominee to serve as New Jersey Commissioner of Education.
 On March 11, the New Jersey Senate approved his nomination by a vote of 35-2.
 On August 27, 2010, he was dismissed by Governor Christie after an error on a $400 million Race to the Top education grant may have contributed to New Jersey narrowly missing out on the government funding.

 Other activities and family

 Schundler was a Professor of Public Policy at The King's College, a Christian liberal arts college located in the Empire State Building.
 On January 20, 2009, he was named COO of the college.
 The King's College is accredited in New York, and by the Middle States Commission on Higher Education.

 Schundler was also Managing Partner of People Power America, LLC, which licenses TeamVolunteer, an online utility that helps political campaigns and non-profit organizations coordinate phone banks.
-He is currently the principal of School Partners, LLC, a firm that provides consulting to charter schools on everything from facility finance to their education program.
+He is currently the principal of School Partners, LLC, a firm that provides consulting to charter schools.
+He has been a founder of three charter schools in Jersey City: Golden Door Charter School, BelovED Community Charter School, and Empowerment Academy Charter School.

 Schundler and his wife, Lynn, have two children, a daughter named Shaylin, and son named Hans Otto III.